P0W/option_strategies/README.md

 * ~~Add design doc~~
 * Implement more clients
 * Add orders to mongodb
-* Add access token in redis
+* ~~Add access token in redis~~
+* ~~Add updates via telegram bot~~

-Thank you for using the Daily Short Strangle/Straddle strategy repository.
-Clarifications/suggestions are welcomed.
+Thank you for using this repository.
+Clarifications/suggestions/pull requests/discussions are welcomed.

 Happy trading!